jbro129/android-modding/README.md

 [ILSpy](https://github.com/icsharpcode/ILSpy) by icsharpcode : .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more).

 [UtinyRipper](https://github.com/mafaca/UtinyRipper) by mafaca : GUI and API library to work with Engine assets, serialized and bundle files.

+[APKSignReader](https://github.com/aimardcr/APKSignReader) by aimardcr : Android Application to read installed application signature and dump it as Base64 or C++ format.

+[CS-APKSignReader](https://github.com/aimardcr/CS-APKSignReader) by aimardcr : Windows C# version of APKSignReader.

 [APKiD](https://github.com/rednaga/APKiD) by rednaga : Android Application Identifier for Packers, Protectors, Obfuscators and Oddities - PEiD for Android.